-Step 2: Apply a simple layer of your favorite boot polish (we love Kiwi Polish) all over the boot with a rag, except for the inside of the calf.
+Step 2: Apply a simple layer of your favorite boot polish (we love Effax Polish) all over the boot with a rag, except for the inside of the calf.
 If you apply polish to the inner calf, the leather will become too slick and make it harder to grip the saddle (and I want every extra bit of "stick" I can get).

 Step 3: Let the boot polish dry completely.

-Step 5: Store your boots in a boot bag when not in use.
+Step 5: Store your boots in a boot bag with boot trees when not in use.
 This will keep them clean and protected until it’s time to ride again!
 Check out this cool one from Ariat.

 Following these steps, be prepared to see your reflection in your tall boots!
 While this process is time-consuming, it makes a difference in the shine and longevity of your boots.
 If you’re in a rush, Urad does make an instant shine polish that skips the buffing process altogether.
 But nothing tops some good old-fashioned elbow grease!

 A one stop shop for everything you need to keep your boots in tip top shape is the Effax Leather Care Case.